sindresorhus/Pasteboard-Viewer/readme.md

 This is a developer utility that lets you inspect the various system pasteboards.
 This can be useful to ensure your app is putting the correct data on [NSPasteboard](https://developer.apple.com/documentation/appkit/nspasteboard).
 The app refreshes the pasteboard contents live and can preview text, RTF, and images.

+Note that this is not a clipboard manager.
+If you're not a Mac developer, you probably don't want this app.

 You can make the window always stay in front by enabling “Stay in Front” in the “Window” menu.

 Use the up/down arrow keys to switch between the pasteboard items.

-Note that this is not a clipboard manager.
-If you're not a Mac developer, you probably don't want this app.
+It hides obsolete system pasteboard types that have modern equivalents.
+This includes `CorePasteboardFlavorType`, `NSStringPboardType`, `NSFilenamesPboardType`, etc.

 ## Download